On this page

 When performing Git operations, Claude Code sometimes appears "too clever for its own good":

-• Pitfalls of the snapshot mechanism: This is a common problem for all AI editors.
+• Pitfalls of the snapshot mechanism: This is a common problem with all AI editors.
 It takes snapshots of files.
-If you manually intervene after it fails an operation (e.g., manually resolving a Git conflict), it might ignore your changes and overwrite them with its old snapshot.
+If you manually intervene after it fails (e.g., manually resolving Git conflicts), it might ignore your changes and overwrite them with its old snapshots.

 WARNING